OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-07.md

 ## Numbers 7:16

-one male goat for a sin offering;
+a male goat for a sin offering;

 ## Numbers 7:17